 Now, Dr. Radin, I know I said I wouldn't criticize you, but I do have to take issue with one of your quotes.
 You said:

-This is a classic straw man argument.
+This is a classic straw man argument against the scientific method.
 You're dismissing the rejection of your questionable evidence by calling it emotional and suggesting that it's motivated by a quasi-religious fundamentalist belief in science.
 OK, whatever.
 But when you declare that the people who fail to use your methods to find your same results "do not understand scientific methods," you're really pushing credibility.
 You're not the only person in the world who understands the scientific process.
 In fact, you don't appear to understand it very well at all.
 Please, do us all a favor.
 Foggy Mountain Breakdown.
 Go.